timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 minimum paid price of 0 and max of 1300 ETH.

 ### Most expensive asset in a collection

-What’s the most expensive NFT in a certain collection?
-In this query, we look at a specific collection (CryptoKitties) and find the most expensive NFT sold from it.
-This can help you find the rarest items in a collection and look at the properties which make it rare in order to help you buy items with similar properties from that collection.
+Whats the most expensive NFT in a certain collection?
+This query looks at a specific collection (CryptoKitties) and finds the most expensive NFT sold from it.
+This can help you find the rarest items in a collection and look at the properties that make it rare in order to help you buy items with similar properties from that collection:
 ```sql
 /* Top 5 most expensive NFTs in the CryptoKitties collection */
 SELECT a.name AS nft, total_price, time, a.url  FROM nft_sales s